 Staff will receive training around forced marriage and the presenting symptoms.
-We are aware of the 'one chance' rule, i.e., we may only have one chance to speak to the potential victim and only one chance to save them.
+We are aware of the 'one chance' rule, i.e. we may only have one chance to speak to the potential victim and only one chance to save them.

-If a member of staff suspects that a pupil is being forced into marriage, they should report this to the DSL, they will speak to the pupil about their concerns in a secure and private place.
+If a member of staff suspects that a pupil is being forced into marriage, they will speak to the pupil about their concerns in a secure and private place.
+They will then report this to the DSL.